ProjectIgnis/Distribution/README.md

 ### Skins:
 Editable by addings subfolders to **skin**.
 For each folder, provide a unique `skin.xml` file, with the changes you want.
-The skin can be changed in the settings.
-For instructions on the supported fields and their effects, see README in `skin`.
+You can switch skins in the settings (CTRL+O).
+For instructions on the supported fields and what they change, see README in `skin`.

 ### Audio:
 See README in `sound`.

 ## Updates
-Controlled by `config/configs.json`
+`config/configs.json` handles the servers the client is connected to, which include repositories for updates, servers for duels and pictures.

 ### Parameters:

 #### repos (array)
 * url: required, the complete url of the repository to check for updates.
 * repo_path: optional, the subdirectory in the client's directory where the contents will be saved.
 If not provided, the folder will be created in the expansions folder and will have the repository's name.
+* has_core: optional.
+* core_path: optional, used if has_core is true.
 * data_path: optional, the folder where the databases and the strings will be loaded from in the repository.
 If not provided, it will load from the main folder of the repository.
 * script_path: optional, the folder where the scripts will be loaded from in the repository.
 If not provided, it will load from the script folder of the repository.
 * pics_path: optional, the folder where the pics will be loaded from in the repository.
 If not provided, it will load from the pics folder of the repository.
+* liflist_path: optional, the path for lflists, if the repository contains any.
 * should_update: true/false, optional, if the client will download the contents of the repository.
 If the repository is missing, it will still be downloaded only for the first time.
 If not provided, it will be set to true.
 * should_read: true/false, if set to false the game will ignore that repository.
 If not provided, it will be set to true.

 #### pics (urls)
 * url: the complete url of the repository to check for updates.
 The url should have a `{}` on it, that will be replaced by the client with the card's id.
 * type: pic/field, if it's either a repository for card pictures or if it is for field spell's art.

+#### servers (IPs)
+* name
+* adress
+* duelport
+* roomaddress
+* rommlistport

 ## Changes from YGOPro Percy 1.034 Links Beta to EDOPro by Project Ignis